Online Workshop: Crafting Character Voice in Humor Pieces

 We'll cover:

-• What character voice is and how to spot it
+What character voice is and how to spot it

-We’ll look at several examples and together we’ll analyze the building blocks of voice to deconstruct and define a topic that can often feel ephemeral.
+Together we’ll analyze the building blocks of voice to deconstruct and define a topic that can often feel ephemeralDifferent approaches you can take to develop a unique character voice

 About the instructor

+Ysabel Yates is a New York City-based humor writer, author, and copywriter.
 Her humor writing has been published in The New Yorker, The New York Times, McSweeney’s, Reductress, and more.
 She’s the co-author of Jokes to Offend Men, which was named the #2 Comedy Book of 2022 by Vulture and called “highbrow brilliant” in New York Magazine’s Approval Matrix.

 Ysabel is a chameleon who specializes in adapting her voice to each project, whether it’s parodying The New York Times’ Modern Love column (and winning an endorsement from the editor) or exploring the perspective of a very basic bear.